-The Fundamentals of Pregnancy Massage is the first course in the prenatal massage certification and doula certification series, and is a pre-requisite to taking the prenatal or doula certification courses.
+The Fundamentals of Pregnancy Massage is the first course in the prenatal massage and doula specialty series, and is a pre-requisite to taking the second and third steps in this process.
 It lays the groundwork by teaching you the cognitive, conceptual aspects of prenatal massage so that you can:

 Explain how prenatal massage benefits the mother physically and emotionally